-Detroit firefighters rescue 2, dog
+Detroit firefighters rescue 2, plus dog, in blazes

 Detroit firefighters had a busy, and heroic, Monday, rescuing two people and a dog from blazes in the city.